Technology

 Electra

-She was modified for electric propulsion as a 'one off' by Dutch company The Greenwave and the deck was raised to install the two 63kWh batteries.
-The powertrain was supplied by Norwegian company EVOY and the system is managed by a Battery Management System which can be remotely monitored.
+She was modified for electric propulsion as a 'one off' by Dutch company, The Greenwave, who raised the deck to install the two 63kWh batteries.
+The powertrain was supplied by Norwegian company EVOY with the system managed by a Battery Management System which can be remotely monitored.
+The boat was coded to CE category C.

 The boat can charge using AC or DC power.
 It is faster and more efficient to charge with DC and recently the marine industry has seen a growth in availability, especially along the South Coast.
 Our DC charging capacity is limited to 0.7C, which means for a 63kWh battery the max DC charge it can accept is around 44kW.
 Even with a 75kW fast charger the charge rate will remain at 44kW.

-For our Challenge to be viable we needed to be able to fast charge at as many locations as possible, including unplanned stops!
+For the Challenge we needed to be able to fast charge at as many locations as possible, including unplanned stops!

 -